 One day I chose the Hunchback tape for a movie-screening assignment, happening at said high school where I was routinely bullied by classmates and by members of the teaching staff alike (they hate tomboys, because of how we stand up on social issues and “challenge authority”).
 Unfortunately, the teacher concluded the dialogue was above the level of English understood by the

 bullies class, so next time I was to “please bring something more appropriate to their level.”
-Right… I’ll let you debate the wisdom of such tall-poppy politics, because I was too pissed off to even bother.
+Right… I’ll let you debate the wisdom of such poppy beheadings, because I was too pissed off to even bother.
 Anyway, I fared better a bit further away, oh like Japan!
 Most Japanese didn’t speak very good English either, but communicating with them was never the insurmountable problem I experienced with my classmates (apart from a few hilarious, harmless misunderstandings).
 I used my drawing to create cultural bridges, and the timing made it so that Esmeralda became that bridge.
-In retrospect, what if this moment with the Japanese kids was one of those unconscious connections with people who were just as stressed-out as I was, by the demands (and the bullying) of our respective academic systems?
+In retrospect, what if this moment with the Japanese kids was one of those unconscious connections with people who were just as stressed out as I was, by the demands – and the bullying – of our respective academic systems?
+Again, makes perfect sense.

-Finally, in August 2012, I got to explore that “Gothic architectural legacy in France,” the Eastern sacred geometry they alluded to in their works, which had up until that moment been, for me, only a fictional idea from a fictional story (I loved the Gargoyles animated series, too).
-Most readers skip those lengthy descriptions made in the book, because the action-filled chapters are more engaging, and I was no exception there.
-I hadn’t found the key yet: “I think… therefore I am an emotional beastie!”
+Finally, in August 2012, I got to explore that “Gothic architectural legacy in France,” the Eastern sacred geometry Gothic architecture alluded to, which had up until that moment been, for me, only a fictional idea from a fictional story (I loved the Gargoyles animated series, too).
+Most readers skip those lengthy descriptions made in the book, because the action-filled chapters are more engaging.
+I was no exception there, because I hadn’t found the key yet: “I think… therefore I am an emotional beastie!”

 There was no school psychologist during the time I was enrolled.
 I think that schools should give serious thought to the emotions experienced by youth every day, and simultaneously keep this interest non-invasive.
 It is very important to have schools be an environment where one’s inner world is allowed positive expression, to replace the violence and repression experienced at that age.
-One extremely problematic approach to addressing the issue of bullying is when the people with authority turn to labelling bullies as “less intelligent than the special person getting bullied” and say that therefore the best method is this special person “ignoring it all, and it will stop.”
-This does extreme damage, by shutting children down emotionally (all of whom are in fact intelligent, just using it wrong) which is the opposite of gaining better emotional intelligence and quality relationships.
-Bullying most certainly does not stop affecting people if they close their eyes to it, even late into adulthood or if the adult is so-called “successful,” and that is why acting in solidarity (not mental walls) must be the approach to stopping it – every individual has the power to change the world.
+One extremely problematic approach to addressing the issue of bullying is when the people with authority, in a bid to calm the situation down, disdainfully label bullies as “less intelligent than the special person getting bullied” and say that the best method is this special person “ignoring it all, and it will stop.”
+This does extreme damage, by making it the victim’s problem or failure, and shutting children down emotionally who are sensitive, asking them to be insensitive and placing that insensitivity on a pedestal.
+That is the opposite of gaining better emotional intelligence and quality relationships, it’s the recipe for creating future bullies and class snobs.
+Bullying most certainly does not stop affecting people if they close their eyes to it, even late into adulthood or if the adult is so-called “successful.”
+Acting in solidarity, not raising mental walls, must be the approach taken.
+Every individual has the power to change the world, and a huge chunk of that power involves resisting the temptation to use one’s gifts or success as a way of degrading others.
+For me, success was just a form of expression for the things I was passionate about, and I never intended to make others feel inferior through it.
+I would always seek to be inclusive and share my joys with others.
+I would listen to everyone’s story and teachers would often ask me what I had done to those kids, because they seemed changed.